 The College provides a good support system but can only help if you use it.
-If you do have problems contact either your tutor or a member of the Higher Education registry staff.
+If you do have problems contact either your tutor or a member of Higher Education Registry Office staff.

 9.2 The Virtual Learning Environment (VLE)